project-sunbird/ml-survey-service-/scripts/survey/README.md

     note: id here can be submission_id that is _id from surveySubmission collection or solution_id based on which it will query the surveySubmission collection to find the records.

+    Multiple IDs support:

+    You can also provide multiple IDs by separating them with commas.
+    Example: node pushcompletedsubmissions.js id1,id2,id3

 #### Validation

 After the script has been executed in the staging environment, all the pushed topics to kafka those ids will be stored in "pushedTopics.txt" file.